Skip to main content

 Timeframe: 30-60 minutes

-Come prepared with: Basic asset information (home value, retirement accounts, life insurance), family structure details, any specific concerns or goals, and Burd Law's guidance questionnaire (we'll send this before your consultation to help you get started).
+Come prepared with: Basic asset information, family structure details, and any specific concerns.
+We'll send a guidance questionnaire beforehand to help you get started.

 2